 Chinese Brush Painting and Calligraphy is a wonderful art form that is both positively stimulating and calmly meditative.
 If you have never tried the it before, we encourage you to test the waters with one of our intro sets.

-If you ready to commit to more than just "testing the waters" we recommend that you sign up for a class on Chinese Brush Painting.
+If you are ready to commit to more than just "testing the waters" we recommend that you sign up for a class on Chinese Brush Painting.
 Our most popular teacher is Mayee Futterman.
 You can find out more about her classes here.
 You will go from learning how to prepare your paints, to practicing basic strokes, to painting a final composition that you can call your own!

 Trouble Experiencing the Joy of Chinese Brush Painting?

-If you have tried Chinese Brush Painting already but are having trouble experiencing the joy of the art form, we encourage to try a couple things.
+If you have tried Chinese Brush Painting already but are having trouble experiencing the joy of the art form, we encourage you to try a couple things.
 First, invest in quality materials.

 Many teachers of this art form on Youtube or in person are fairly recent immigrants from mainland China with less experience teaching people from the West.
 Because of that, they often pre-select lower quality materials as they are used to teaching students in China who have no money for supplies.
 Of course, master artists can make inferior materials work.
 They have the skill to paint on paper that is too thin or deal with a brush that doesn't reliably come to a point.
 A brand new student, on the other hand, benefits greatly from higher quality materials.
 These materials have an intelligence of their own and can assist you in getting better results and really understanding the joy of Chinese Brush Painting or Calligraphy.